jimmyn/aws-elasticsearch-model/README.md

 ```

-Your lambda function needs to have a role attached to it that allows to access your ElasticSearch instance
+Your lambda function needs to have a role attached to it that allows to access your Elasticsearch instance

 ```
 {